How did we make this edition?

 - Building the edition files from the data stored in the spine.
 This involves constructing new XML files.
 Remember how we flattened the XML elements from the source editions to make it possible to compare the markup?
 Now we have to identify those flattened elements in the text strings, and “raise” them into whole elements again to form their original structures.

 - Applying new elements to each edition file to store information about each passage that varies from the other editions.
 We translate those numbers into four different shades of variation to help make the heavily altered passages easily discoverable, to be displayed as “hotspots” in the edition interface.
 Where changes to the text involved a shift in paragraph or chapter boundaries, we had to break up a hotspot to fit in pieces around a paragraph ending and beginning so as not to disturb the document structure of the TEI edition files.
+To enhance the accessibility of the edition to readers who cannot distinguish colors, we made variation based on intensity that can be distinguished in greyscale.

 - The spine is finally transformed again, after the edition files are prepared, to set links to each edition file at each locus of variation.
 After the postCollation pipeline process is complete, the edition data from the spine and edition files is ready to be delivered to the static web interface.